South Carolina Money Transmitter Bond

 The surety bond will serve as an assurance to the South Carolina Attorney General that the licensee will perform money transmission services in accordance with the South Carolina Anti-Money Laundering Act.

-The money transmission services includes, but is not limited to, the following:
+The money transmission services include, but is not limited to, the following:

 - Transmit within the country or outside of the United States the money received